rancher/elemental/docs/installation.md

 ### Kernel Command Line

-Install directives can be set from the kernel command line using a period (.) seperated key structure such as `rancheros.install.configurl`.
+Install directives can be set from the kernel command line using a period (.) seperated key structure such as `rancheros.install.config_url`.
 They kernel command line keys are case-insensitive.

 ### Reference